matgat/win-hotcorners/readme.md

 Configure
 ---------
-Hard code the path to your own links, suggested names are:
+Edit the hard-coded string literal `ACTIONS_FOLDER` setting the path to the folder where you plan to put the links of your actions:
 |                               |                               |
 |-------------------------------|-------------------------------|
 | `left-band-left-click.lnk`    | left band left click          |